alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

     FACT_USER_INTERACTIONS }|..|{ DIM_EPISODES : "belongs to"
 ```

-### Questions Model (Gold)
+### Analytics Model: Analysis Questions (Gold)
 To hold the sql queries for the analysis questions in part 3 of the requirements.

 #### DBT Configuration
 - Materialized: view

+#### DBT Schema
+The schema for each question is defined by the question itself.

 #### DBT Tests (Data Tests)
-- For the first slice, all completion counts are positive
+- For the first question, all completion counts are positive

 ## Part 2: Data Pipeline
 The pipeline for the DuckDB target would be implemented as the following steps.
 For each step, integration tests must be created to ensure the step works as expected.